General University Scholarships

 - Recipients’ GPA’s are checked annually following the spring semester.
-Students who fall below the required GPA are sent a suspension letter and must attend summer school at USC or one of the regional campuses in order to regain, by the end of the summer, the 3.0 USC system GPA needed to retain their scholarships.
+Students who fall below the required GPA are sent a suspension letter and must attend summer school at a University of South Carolina system campus (Columbia, Aiken, Beaufort, Lancaster, Salkehatchie, Sumter, Union, or Upstate) in order to regain, by the end of the summer, the 3.0 USC system GPA needed to retain their scholarships.

 - Recipients who have a pending grade change or incomplete grade that once finalized would result in meeting renewal requirements must provide documentation to the Office of Student Financial Aid and Scholarships before the beginning of the subsequent fall semester or risk losing their scholarship.
 Documentation must include a letter from the instructor, the academic advisor, or the dean in addition to a letter from the student explaining the circumstances.
 The grade change or incomplete grade must be updated by the university registrar by the end of the fall semester to satisfy retention responsibilities.

 - Recipients who do not attain the required USC system GPA will have their scholarship terminated.
 Appeals regarding scholarship termination are considered on a limited basis for certain extenuating circumstances.
 For more information, please refer to the OSFAS Scholarship Appeal Policy, sc.edu/financialaid under the Scholarship tab.

 - Scholarships are awarded for full-time enrollment, and it is expected that each semester’s completed hours will reflect full-time progress toward the recipient’s degree.
 Failure to complete any fall or spring semester as a full-time student may result in scholarship termination.

 - Recipients who lose their General University Award for whatever reason may qualify for departmental or need-based scholarships.